Big-Life-Lab/PHES-ODM/metadata_V2.md

 - [Polygon]
 - [Reporter]

+(add a schematic diagram?)

 ## Dictionary look-up tables

 The dictionary look-up tables describe the attributes of measures (and samples??).
 These tables are only used as a reference for reporting measures or samples.
 New enteries to these dictionary tables are added when a new type measure or test is created.
 These tables are used are not used to store data.

+(add a schematic diagram similar to LOINC's attributes figure)

 - [Aggregation]
 - [AggregationScale]